hh859/millionaire-game/README.md

 - [Code Institute](https://learn.codeinstitute.net/dashboard) and [W3School](https://www.w3schools.com) were used for for help with code.

 ## Acknowledgment
-I would like to express a big gratitude to my mentor Jack and to my tutor Komal, for invaluable help and guidance throughout the project.
+I would like to express a big gratitude to my mentor Jack Wachira and to my tutor Komal Karir, for invaluable help and guidance throughout the project.